AuxGrep/Tele-DLL-Forwarding/README.md

 Full Demo : https://u.pcloud.link/publink/show?code=XZ1q2j0ZoCvvwC5Gsbf0uIqmHOrsBQgj1nwy

 # Install
+1. sudo apt-get update
-1. sudo apt install gcc-mingw-w64-x86-64
+2. sudo apt install gcc-mingw-w64-x86-64
+3. sudo pip3 install telebot
-2. Build a telegram bot using BOtfather then paste the API Token on bot.py and start the bot to generate a DLL file
+4. Build a telegram bot using BOtfather then paste the API Token on bot.py and start the bot to generate a DLL file
-3. Build any loader of your choice to drop the DLL to victim and include it path for example : USING a powersell
+5. Build any loader of your choice to drop the DLL to victim and include it path for example : USING a powersell

    ![image](https://github.com/AuxGrep/Tele-DLL-Forwarding/assets/103135612/70a10f87-da8b-41b0-9060-e2353e22a30c)